10 Lifestyle Hacks That Are Helping Me Right Now

 - It’s important to use organic kale, spinach, and cucumbers as these veggies carry high pesticide residues when conventionally grown—so much so that they have made EWG’s Dirty Dozen List.
 If you’re sensitive enough to need detoxification, it doesn’t make sense to add more toxins while you're doing it.
 Be kind to yourself.

 I eat fiber.
 I already mentioned soaked lentils, which are a good source of fiber.
 I also eat a lot of soaked red quinoa, which is chock full of insoluble fiber that acts like a broom or chimney sweep for your gut.
 It’s important to soak, or at least triple rinse, your quinoa before cooking it, to get rid of saponins that can be hard on your gut.
+And if you really want to make it easy on your gut, pressure cook it.

 3. To Keep Inflammation Down: